 The book teaches cognitive behavioural therapists and other clinicians to help patients deal with the psychological aspects of physical symptoms, whatever their cause.
-It is divided into three sections, beginning with core skills for working with people with LTC and MUS.
+It is divided into three parts, beginning with core skills for working with people with LTC and MUS.
 This includes assessment, formulation and goal setting.
-Section two focuses on CBT for LTC and includes chapters on low intensity interventions, working with depression and anxiety using protocols, and a consideration of an identity and strengths-based approach to working with LTC.
-The final section provides details of a formulation driven approach to working with MUS, broken down into individual chapters on working with behaviours, cognitions and emotions.
+Part II focuses on CBT for LTC and includes chapters on low intensity interventions, working with depression and anxiety using protocols, and a consideration of an identity and strengths-based approach to working with LTC.
+The final part provides details of a formulation driven approach to working with MUS, broken down into individual chapters on working with behaviours, cognitions and emotions.

 Table of Contents

 Introduction; Part one: core skills to treat long-term medical conditions, and medically unexplained symptoms; 1.
 Core skills in understanding and helping this patient group; 2.
 Assessment and formulation; 3.
-Measuring problems, establishing suitability, and negotiating goals; Part two: Low intensity, protocol, and identity-based CBT for long-term conditions; 4.
-Low intensity work with health conditions; 5.
-Cognitive therapy for depression in long term conditions; 6.
-ACT and third wave approaches to depression in long term conditions; 7.
-Skills in working with anxiety disorders in long term conditions; 8: A different angle: helping patients maintain identity through life-story work, social interaction, and strengths-based CBT; Part three: a formulation approach to medically unexplained symptoms; 9.
+Measuring problems, establishing suitability, and negotiating goals; Part two: Low intensity, protocol, and formulation-based CBT for long-term conditions; 4.
+Low-intensity work with health conditions; 5.
+Cognitive therapy for depression in long-term conditions; 6.
+ACT and third wave approaches to depression in long-term conditions; 7.
+Skills in working with anxiety disorders in long-term conditions; 8: A different angle: helping patients maintain identity through life-story work, social interaction, and strengths-based CBT; Part three: a formulation approach to medically unexplained symptoms; 9.
 Making sense of MUS, through a formulation approach; 10.
 CBT from the inside out: a lived experience account; 11.
 Ways of assisting patients in changing negative behaviours; 12.
 Skills in working with cognition; 13.
 Aiding patients with emotional expression and regulation; 14.
 Identifying and helping patients who are fearful of recovery; References

 Dr Helen Moya is a CBT practitioner and Chartered Psychologist.
 She currently works both in a UK IAPT service, and has her own private practice.
 Previously the Course Director of a CBT training programme at the University of Nottingham, she has an academic background rooted in psychology and mental health.

-Chinea Eziefula, Clinical psychologist, Service lead for haematology psychology at Whittington Health, Lead for long-term health conditions in Camden iCope.
+Chinea Eziefula, Clinical psychologist, Service lead for haematology psychology, Whittington Health; Lead, long-term health conditions, Camden iCope.

-Marie Acton, Principal Psychotherapist & Senior Clinical Lead, General Liaison and Huntington’s Disease Teams, Department of Psychological Medicine, Humber Teaching NHS Foundation Trust
+Marie Acton, Principal Psychotherapist and Senior Clinical Lead, General Liaison and Huntington’s Disease Teams, Department of Psychological Medicine, Humber Teaching NHS Foundation Trust